 The Finalmouse Starlight Pro TenZ edition features another addition to the Starlight series in collaboration with Valorant sensation TenZ.
+So if you ever wondered what mouse TenZ uses, it’s this one.
 Finalmouse are known for their lightweight gaming mice dating back to their Ultralight Pro, a collaboration with Fortnite streamer Ninja with the Air58 Ninja, and more recently, the wireless Starlight series lineup.

 - Better left and right mouse clicks (switched from Omron 20M to Kailh GM 8.0)